-- 8.1 CSFC aims to ensure that all students have equal access to examinations and are neither advantaged nor disadvantaged over their peers by any long term, substantial ALN which fall into the following four categories: - 1.
+- 8.1 CSFC aims to ensure that all students have equal access to examinations and are neither advantaged nor disadvantaged over their peers by any long term, substantial SEND which fall into the following four categories: - 1.
 Communication and interaction. - 2.
 Cognition and learning. - 3.
 Social, emotional and mental health - 4.
-Sensory and/ or physical needs. - 8.2 We will do this by applying the rules for Access Arrangements as set out in the most recent Joint Council for Qualifications regulations (Access Arrangements and Reasonable Adjustments 2023/24) We believe it is important to abide by the JCQ regulations, so that there is parity in how access arrangements are awarded throughout a student's schooling. - 8.3 We will use every opportunity to identify students' needs from their first contact with the school.
-Professional reports are requested that demonstrate an ALN and a recommendation for a reasonable adjustment to be made to meet the student's needs and the type of access arrangements that are appropriate.
+Sensory and/ or physical needs. - 8.2 We will do this by applying the rules for Access Arrangements as set out in the most recent Joint Council for Qualifications regulations.
+We believe it is important to abide by the JCQ regulations, so that there is parity in how access arrangements are awarded throughout a student's schooling. - 8.3 We will use every opportunity to identify students' needs from their first contact with the school.
+Professional reports are requested that demonstrate SEND and a recommendation for a reasonable adjustment to be made to meet the student's needs and the type of access arrangements that are appropriate.
 Access arrangements reflect the support that is usually given to the student in the classroom, internal exams and mock examinations.
 This is commonly referred to as 'normal way of working.' - 8.4 When might students need to be given Exam Access Arrangements - 8.4.1 An Exam Access Arrangement (EAA) is a provision or type of support given to a student (subject to exam board approval) in an exam, where a particular need has been identified and is provided so that the student has appropriate access to the exam.

-8.5 Table of Access Arrangements (view in relation Access Arrangements and Reasonable Adjustments 2023/24)
+8.5 Table of Access Arrangements (view in relation to AARA 2021-2022 from JCQ)

 Access Arrangement What is it?
-Criteria Scribe A scribe is a responsible adult who, in non-examination assessments and/or in an examination but not in a Speaking Test, writes or types a candidate's dictated answers to the questions.
-So as not to give an unfair advantage, a scribe will only be allowed where: - An impairment has a substantial and long-term adverse effect on the candidate's writing, or - A candidate cannot write or type independently at a sufficient speed to record their answers even with extra time allowed, because of a substantial and long-term impairment The use of a scribe must reflect the candidate's normal way of working within the centre in light of their substantial and long-term impairment.
+Criteria Scribe A scribe is a responsible adult who, in non-examination assessments and/ or in an examination but not in a Speaking Test, writes or types a candidate's dictated answers to the questions. nents and/ or in an - An impairment has a substantial a long-term adverse effect on the The use of a scribe must reflect the candidate's normal way of working within the centre in light of their substantial and long-term impairment.
 In MFL, the student must dictate every word in the target language and must do so letter by letter.
-Reader A reader is a responsible adult who reads the instructions of the question paper and the questions to the candidate. the candidate has an impairment which has a substantial and longterm adverse effect, giving rise to persistent and significant reading difficulties (the candidate is disabled within the meaning of the Equality Act); and There is a genuine need for the arrangement.
-This may involve reading the whole paper to the cand words to be read. idate or the candidate may request only some Prompter A prompter is a responsible adult who may sit beside the candidate in order to keep them focused on the need to answer the question and then move on to answering the next question.
+Reader A reader is a responsible adult who reads the instructions of the question paper and the questions to the candidate. the candidate has an impairment which has a substantial and long-term adverse effect, giving rise to persistent and significant reading difficulties (the candidate is disabled within the meaning of the Equality Act); and There is a genuine need for the arrangement.
+This may involve reading the whole paper to the candi words to be read. date or the candidate may request only some Prompter A prompter is a responsible adult who may sit beside the candidate in order to keep him or her focused on the need to answer the question and then move on to answering the next question.
 A prompter may be permitted where a candidate has a substantial and long-term adverse impairment resulting in persistent distractibility or significant difficulty in concentrating.